ArtrixTech/DynaGammy/README.md

 ## Usage
 Gammy starts minimized in the system tray (or maximized if the tray is absent).
 Click on the icon to open the settings window.

 - (Linux only) The padlock icon allows the brightness range to go up to 200%.
 - The "Range" slider determines the minimum and maximum brightness.
 - The "Offset" slider adds to the screen brightness calculation.
 Higher = brighter image.
 - Clicking on the first "..." button shows additional options related to adaptive brightness:
   - "Adaptation speed" controls how quickly the brightness adapts when a change is detected.
   - "Threshold" controls how much the screen has to change in order to trigger adaptation.
   - "Screenshot rate" determines the interval between each screenshot.
 Lowering this value detects brightness changes faster, but also results in higher CPU usage.
 Increasing this value on older PCs is recommended.
-- "The second "..." button opens a window to control the time schedule for adaptive temperature, as well as the adaptation speed.
+- The second "..." button opens a window to control the time schedule for adaptive temperature, as well as the adaptation speed.

 ## Known issues and limitations
 The brightness is adjusted by changing pixel values, instead of the LCD backlight.
 This has wildly varying results based on the quality of your screen.